Skip to content

 • have reasonable deadlines

-• fall in the lines of my core values
+• fall in line with my core values

 • support my vision or goals